apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/README.md

 python example/tutorial.py
 ```

+> **_NOTICE:_** Since Apache DolphinScheduler's tenant is requests while running command, you might need to change
+> tenant value in `example/tutorial.py`.
+For now the value is `tenant_exists`, please change it to username exists
+> in you environment.

 After command execute, you could see a new project with single process definition named *tutorial* in the [UI][ui-project].

 Until now, we finish quick start by an example of pydolphinscheduler and run it.
 If you want to inspect or join